tameroski/Spugss/README.md

 To run the main task : `gulp`

-This will compile Sass files, Pug files, minify css & JS and launch Chrome.
+This will compile Sass files, Pug files, minify css & JS and launch in browser.

 ## Configuration